 People of all genders and ages report that CBD can help them get a better night’s sleep.
 A 2019 study specifically examined whether CBD could improve sleep or anxiety.
 After providing CBD treatment to 72 adults, researchers found that anxiety scores decreased in 79% of patients within the first month and sleep scores improved in 67% of patients within the first month.

 CBD should not be seen as the equivalent of a sleeping pill so the extent to which it may help you get a better night’s sleep will depend on the source of your disruptions.
 However, CBD’s influence on neurochemistry and anxiety could help improve sleep for women experiencing insomnia or disruptive night sweats.
-Although to date there are no studies that have specifically tested CBD for hot flushes, its influence on the body’s serotonin system could be one reason why many women use CBD for this symptom.
+Although to date there are no studies that have specifically tested CBD for hot flashes, its influence on the body’s serotonin system could be one reason why many women use CBD for this symptom.

 Hormonal changes in the body can be the cause of mood swings or anxiety that many women experience during menopause.
 Oestrogen and progesterone influence the activity of serotonin and other neurotransmitters in the brain which directly affect mood.
 As levels of these hormones become erratic and fall, your neurochemistry will change.
 It is believed that CBD activates serotonin receptors which can improve your mood and help you feel calmer and more relaxed.

 Several studies have identified the potential impact of CBD on mood, including its anti-anxiety and antidepressant effects.
 A 2018 study in Elsevier’s Journal of Affective Disorders found that cannabis significantly reduced ratings of depression, anxiety and stress.
-It was also reported that women experienced greater reduction in anxiety compared to men, and that low-THC/high-CBD strains were best for reducing symptoms of depression.
+It was also reported that women experienced a greater reduction in anxiety compared to men, and that low-THC/high-CBD strains were best for reducing symptoms of depression.

 Bloating, inflammation and cramps are also associated with menopause.
 Without oestrogen, your body burns fewer calories and you also burn less fat during exercise.
 Even if you cut calories and maintain a stable weight throughout menopause, the ongoing hormonal shift causes your body to swap lean muscle mass for abdominal fat.